dalemyers/deserialize/README.md

 ### Custom Deserializing

 If none of the above work for you, sometimes there's no choice but to turn to customized deserialization code.
 To do this is very easy.
-Simple implement the `CustomDeserializable` protocol, and add the `deserialize` method to your class like so:
+Simply implement the `CustomDeserializable` protocol, and add the `deserialize` method to your class like so:

 ```python
 class MyObject(deserialize.CustomDeserializable):